baileyluTCD/teu00311-what-is-the-internet-doing-to-me/assignments/assignment_2/Accidentally writing with permanent marker? - Tracking done by Blackboard.md

 Starting from 2014[^2] Trinity has had ever growing usage of _Blackboard Learn_[^3], the digital platform for learning sold as a service by it's parent company, Anthology.
 This has culminated in Blackboard becoming a non optional part of student life as it is required for many day to day tasks.
 In that time, it has gained ever more access to data about students and their lives to a scale many may not realise, which is especially egregious considering there is no feasible way to avoid much of it.

 # What does Blackboard track?
+Blackboard track a vast amount of data from it's users[^5], including:
+- **Marketing Information**: _Blackboard_ are able to figure out what students may be interested in and share that data with advertising vendors like _Google AdWords_ or _Facebook_[^5], which is extrapolated from things like a student's module and subject choices or maybe things they have mentioned in submissions which divulge personal data or interests.
+- **Personalization Data**: _Blackboard_ allow logging in with multiple OpenID Connect (OIDC) providers, which is a standard protocol for determining who a user is based on an external service they have already logged into.
+Directly, this includes providers such as _Microsoft_, which are then able to explicitly link any user data _Blackboard_ may share with them to the logged in user.
+- **Student Submissions**: _Blackboard_ retains the right to store and potentially share any student submissions[^5], such as "responses to quizzes", "files you submit" or "audio" or "video recordings", which may be surprising to many that these submissions can live as long as they do, being directly used for "Analytics and Recommendations", and shared to like _Amazon Web Services_ or _Google Analytics_[^5].

 Additionally, the data from the Blackboard Student Timetable[^6] can trivially be used to predict the location of a student at any given moment during a school term, which presents an obvious and major security risk.

 # How does Blackboard acquire data?
 Blackboard acquires data in a number of different ways depending on how users interact with the platform.
 First and foremost, the learning management system makes frequent use of various cookie embeddings to track things from login sessions to general identification of who the user is.
 For the purpose of demonstration, the following were sourced from inspecting the network requests of our very own class page [^7].
 For this experiment it should be noted I am using Librewolf[^8] with uBlock Origin[^12] on NixOS[^9], and your results may vary depending on device, browser and a number of other factors.

-In total, a single force refresh (`CONTROL` + `f5`) on most browsers for me caused a download of a grand total of **51** different JavaScript blobs, which is quite high.
+In total, a single force refjresh (`CONTROL` + `f5`) on most browsers for me caused a download of a grand total of **51** different JavaScript blobs, which is quite high.
 These can be broken down into a number of sections, including:
 - Scripts required to run the blackboard single page application (the majority of the bundle), most of which have been minified with `webpack`[^10] for both code obfuscation and reduced network usage, making them hard to inspect.
 - `cookie.js`[^11], the cookie implementation for Blackboard.
 From this we learn that if we inspect the value of `document.cookie`, we can see some of the cookie values that blackboard stores directly.
 In my case these were: